soundpress/RulesOfNYC/docs/c04/index.rst

    (3) Updated PQLs.
 When using a PQL for a procurement, publication of notice soliciting vendors for such list shall have occurred within one year of the solicitation.

 (f) Questionnaire.
 To apply for inclusion on a PQL, a vendor must complete and submit an agency-developed prequalification questionnaire.
 At least once every two years, and at the time of submitting any bid or proposal in response to a solicitation from a PQL, vendors shall affirm that there has been no change in the information included in the prequalification questionnaire, or shall supply such changed information.
-With respect to any PQL used in connection with contract awards pursuant to § 1-02(e) of these Rules, such affirmation by vendors that there has been no change in the information included in the prequalification questionnaire (or the supplying of such changed information) shall occur at the time of contract award.
+With respect to any PQL used in connection with contract awards pursuant to 9 RCNY § 1-02(e), such affirmation by vendors that there has been no change in the information included in the prequalification questionnaire (or the supplying of such changed information) shall occur at the time of contract award.

 (g) Making the Prequalification Decision.
 Prequalification questionnaires shall be reviewed by the ACCO and other agency personnel with knowledge, expertise, and experience sufficient to make a fair and reasonable determination, as appropriate.
 The ACCO shall have ninety days from the date of submission of a properly completed prequalification questionnaire to approve or deny prequalification.